LBL-EESA/alquimia-dev/doc/api/APIv0_c_utils.rst

 Alquimia C Utilities Library
 ============================

-Alquimia provies an optional C utility library, ``libalquimia_cutils.a``.
-This is not a required part of the alquimia API, but a collection of reuseable code for common operations when working with alquimia from C or C++.
+Alquimia provides an optional C utility library, ``libalquimia_cutils.a``.
+This is not a required part of the alquimia API, but a collection of reusable code for common operations when working with alquimia from C or C++.

 Alquimia Interface